idefix-code/idefix/doc/source/reference/idefix.ini.rst

 +----------------+--------------------+-----------------------------------------------------------------------------------------------------------+

 .. note::
-    The ``first_dt`` is necessary since wave speeds are evaluated when Riemann problems are solved, hence the CFL condition can only be evaluated after the first timestep.
+    The ``first_dt`` is recommended since wave speeds are evaluated when Riemann problems are solved, hence the CFL condition can only be evaluated after the first timestep.